 We produce free publications and resources on common legal issues.

 You can also view our video resources on our YouTube channel.

 If you have a legal problem, you can search our comprehensive legal information pages and publications to find useful information to help you understand your legal rights and options.

 You can also call our Client Information Service Centre on 1300 65 11 88 or visit one of our 14 offices.
 Our experienced client information officers will listen to your problem and explain the legal issues involved.
 They will also tell you about our services and how to access them.

-Young people can call 1800 LAQ LAQ (1800 527 527) to talk to a lawyer and get free and confidential legal advice about bail, diversionary options, being charged with an offence, talking to the police and youth justice issues.
-The service operates Monday to Friday 8am to 9pm and Saturday 7am to 12 midday.
+Young people can call 1800 LAQ LAQ (1800 527 527) to talk to a lawyer and get free and confidential legal advice about bail, diversionary options, being charged with an offence, talking to police and youth justice issues.
+Monday to Friday 8am to 9pm and Saturday 7am to 5pm (except for public holidays).

 Find out how this service helps young people.